wellusion/xml-extensions/README.md

-**This library isn't working at this moment.
-Although it can be used as examples for working with XML documents.**

 # xml-extensions
 **Xml-extensions** is a slight library that contains a set of extensions for working with `org.w3c.dom` package.
 This library is kind of facade behind which hides the